Japanese craft

 Traditional crafts (工芸, kōgei) in Japan have a long tradition and history.
-Included in the category of traditional crafts are handicrafts produced by an individual or a group, as well as work produced by independent studio artists working with traditional craft materials and/or processes.
+Included in the category of traditional crafts are handicrafts produced by individual artisans or groups, as well as works created by independent studio artists working with traditional craft materials, processes, or techniques.

 History

-Japanese craft dates back since humans settled on its islands.
-Handicrafting has its roots in the rural crafts – the material-goods necessities – of ancient times.
-Handicrafters used naturally- and indigenously-occurring materials.
-Traditionally, objects were created to be used and not just to be displayed and thus, the border between craft and art was not always very clear.
+Japanese craft dates back to the earliest human settlement of the islands.
+Handicrafting in Japan has its roots in the rural crafts and the material-goods necessities of ancient times.
+Traditionally, artisans used naturally and indigenously occurring materials, and objects were created to be used, not just to be displayed.
+As such, the border between art and craft is not always clearly defined.
 Crafts were needed by all strata of society and became increasingly sophisticated in their design and execution.
 Craft had close ties to folk art, but developed into fine art, with a number of aesthetic schools of thought, such as wabi-sabi, arising.
 Craftsmen and women therefore became artisans with increasing sophistication.
 However, wares were not just produced for domestic consumption, but at some point items such as ceramics made by studio craft were produced for export and became an important pillar of the economy.